Sectorial descent for wrapped Fukaya categories

 \begin{remark} Using the pictures above, one can check (though we will not use this fact) that attaching a relatively non-exact embedded Lagrangian $1$-handle followed by attaching an exact embedded Lagrangian $(n-1)$-handle can be alternatively described as wrapping $\Lambda_1$ through $\Lambda_2$ to create a single transverse double point and then resolving that double point via Polterovich surgery. \end{remark}

-\begin{remark} The data necessary to define a relatively non-exact embedded Lagrangian $1$-handle can be equivalently formulated as follows.
-We begin with two Legendrians $\Lambda_1^\circ,\Lambda_2^\circ\subseteq Y$ intersecting exactly once, cleanly.
-We perturb $\Lambda_1^\circ$ in the negative direction to obtain $\Lambda_1$, and we perturb $\Lambda_2^\circ$ in the positive direction to obtain $\Lambda_2$.
-Near the intersection point $\Lambda_1^\circ\cap\Lambda_2^\circ$ there is now a Darboux chart of the requisite form as on the left of Figure \ref{figurehandlebeforeafter}.

-In this formulation, the projection of the relatively non-exact embedded Lagrangian $1$-handle $Y$ is now clearly contained in a small neighborhood of $\Lambda_1^\circ\cup\Lambda_2^\circ$, which (if $\Lambda_1^\circ$ and $\Lambda_2^\circ$ are compact) is the core of a Liouville hypersurface, namely the plumbing of their respective cotangent bundles. \end{remark}
+\begin{remark} The relatively non-exact embedded Lagrangian $1$-handle is `thin' in the sense of Proposition \ref{cobordismtwisted} by Lemma \ref{lem:pushoffcore} since it is contained the cone over a small neighborhood of $\bar\Lambda_1\cup\bar\Lambda_2$ which has a ribbon given by the plumbing of their cotangent bundles. \end{remark}